codefresh-io/docs.codefresh.io/_docs/codefresh-yaml/annotations.md

 {% endraw %}
 {% endhighlight %}

 You can also use both `unset` and `set` block in a single `annotations` block.
-And of course you can remove annotations from multiple entities.
+And of course, you can remove annotations from multiple entities.

 The `unset` annotation can be used with all post-step operations (`on_success`, `on_fail`, `on_finish`).